Healing from a Toxic Relationship? Start Here.

 How This Step Supports Long-Term Healing

-- You train others how to treat you—by first treating yourself with respect.
+- You train others how to treat you

 - You build a life where you feel safe, heard, and in control.